Charles Norcott

-Colonel Charles Hawtrey Bruce Norcott, CMG (1849-1931) of the Rifle Brigade was a third generation officer of the Rifle Brigade who served between 1867 and 1901.
+Colonel Charles Hawtrey Bruce Norcott, CMG (1849–1931) of the Rifle Brigade was a third generation officer of the Rifle Brigade who served between 1867 and 1901.
 During the Second Boer War he took part in the relief of Ladysmith, later being given command of the 4th Infantry Brigade of the Natal Field Force.

 Early life

-Norcott was born in Quebec, Canada on 25 April 1849, the second son of Lieutenant General William Sherbrooke Ramsay Norcott and grandson of Major General Amos Godsell Robert Norcott.
+Norcott was born in Canada East on 25 April 1849, the second son of Lieutenant General William Sherbrooke Ramsay Norcott and grandson of Major General Amos Godsell Robert Norcott.

 Military career

 Charles Norcott purchased his commission as an Ensign to the Rifle Brigade on 14 August 1867 and was promoted to lieutenant on 1 November 1871, acting as an Adjutant between 14 June 1873 to 11 September 1875.
 He was promoted to captain on 1 April 1879 and major on 1 January 1884.
 From 29 November 1884 he served as an Aide-de-camp to Major General Dillon, a divisional commander of the Bengal Army.